neojiaying/Final-Year-Project-Predictive-Models-and-Chatbot/README.md

 # Prudential
-This repository contains the code for the customer retention and risk prediction models as well as chatbot prototype.
+This repository contains the codes to run the Flask application for our predictive model and chatbot as well as the files required for our dashboard and dashboard.
 # Get Started
 1. Clone this repository to your computer to start using it.
 Open a command prompt and insert this: <br>
 `git clone https://github.com/DataNinjas-code/prudential.git`